Best Practices for Using Shackles Safely

 Shackles must meet industry standards to ensure safety and reliability:

-Provides a standardized framework for the design, performance, use, and inspection intervals of shackles.
+• ASME B30.26 provides a standardized framework for the design, performance, use, and inspection intervals of shackles.

-Mandate the use of rated and approved lifting hardware in most construction and industrial applications.
+• OSHA Regulations mandate the use of rated and approved lifting hardware in most construction and industrial applications.

-Always adhere to the specifications and limitations established by the manufacturer.
+• Manufacturer Guidelines: Always adhere to the specifications and limitations established by the manufacturer.
 Straying from these guidelines can lead to equipment failure and liability issues.

-Ensure your shackles are certified and correctly labeled is not only good safety practice but frequently a legal requirement.
+Ensure your shackles are certified and correctly labeled is not only good practice but frequently a legal requirement.

 Training and Education